hantsy/spring-r2dbc-sample/docs/database-client.md

 DELETE FROM posts;
 INSERT INTO  posts (title, content) VALUES ('R2dbc is refined', 'R2dbc is now part of Spring framework core');
 ```

+> In the Jdbc world, there are some solutions to initialize  and maintain the database schema and data, such as [Flyway](https://flywaydb.org/) and [Liquibase](https://www.liquibase.org/).
+There is a new project [nkonev/r2dbc-migrate](https://github.com/nkonev/r2dbc-migrate) which try to port similar features into R2dbc.

 Create a `PostRepository` class to encapsulate the CRUD operations.